RedHatInsights/insights-core/docs/docs_guidelines.rst

 This section of the documentation is the most important section because of the information it conveys to the reader.
-Make sure to include examples that show use of the mapper to access the facts provided by the mapper.
+Make sure to include examples that show use of the parser to access the facts provided by the parser.
 You can ensure that the examples are accurate by executing them in the Python interactive shell.
 If you implement an *Examples* section including input data as shown in the above code, you